Safe Computing Tips

 - A secure Web server designation can be found by checking the beginning of the Web address in your browser's address bar - it should be "https://" rather than just "http://"

 Consider installing a Web browser tool bar to help protect you from known phishing fraud websites

-EarthLink ScamBlocker is just one of many free browser toolbars that alerts you before you visit a page that's on the service provider's list of known fraudulent phisher websites.
+There are many free browser toolbars that alerts you before you visit a page that is on a service provider's list of known fraudulent phisher websites.

 - Ensure that your browser is up to date and security patches applied; always visit your browser's home page to download the latest security patches even if they don't alert you to do so.